Legal

 Overseas Transfers

-Where we disclose personal data to the third parties listed above, these third parties may store, transfer or access personal data outside of the United Kingdom.
-The level of data protection in countries outside of the United Kingdom may be less comprehensive than what is offered in the United Kingdom.
-Where we transfer your personal data outside of the United Kingdom, we will perform those transfers using appropriate safeguards in accordance with the requirements of applicable data protection laws and we will protect the transferred personal data in accordance with this Privacy Policy.
-This includes:
+Where we disclose personal data to the third parties listed above, those third parties may store, transfer or access personal data outside of the United Kingdom.
+The level of protection in countries outside of the United Kingdom may be less comprehensive than what is offered in the United Kingdom.

 Data Retention